We offer the best prices compared to surrounding shops!

 *While there is no excuse for cutting too short and causing bleeding, the truth is it does happen sometimes, for example, with very nervous dogs, or simply dogs with black nails which make it challenging to see just where to cut.
 In any case, we stay committed to our full disclosure philosophy.

-- Anal Glands Many grooming shops offer this as an add on.
-We do not unless your vet recommends having them expressed due to a previous surgery, trauma, etc, or regularly have them expressed at every grooming visit in the past, or if you simply would like the service.
+Anal Glands Many grooming shops offer this as an add on.
+We do not express the glands unless your vet recommends having them expressed due to a previous surgery, trauma, etc, or regularly have them expressed at every grooming visit in the past, or if you simply would like the service.

 Teeth Brushing We use a simple canine toothbrush with canine toothpaste and only recommend it if you're either brushing at home, or want to start a consistent regimen:)

 “…some pets can do a lot of damage to themselves after they have been released from a body cast of matted hair.
 Their skin might feel itchy or irritated.
 And, if their pet licks chews, scratched or rubs itself, it can damage the skin and cause problems such as hot spots and skin infections.” —GroomerGroomer issue March 2019

 We do all we can to ensure quality of care thus, we will not brush out a heavily matted coat.
 It's far too painful and discomforting to your pet and it can be much costlier for the owner because of the time it takes to brush such a coat.
 Redness and bruising after grooming can and has occurred, in dogs with heavy matting.

 When the matting sits so close to the dogs skin, bruising or redness that wasn't there before the haircut, may become visible due to the clotting nature of mats on the dogs skin.
 Same issue can occur to dogs' ears..if there is severe matting on the ears, "hematomas" or blood clots can develop.

 In any case, we might recommend shaving off coat and starting anew.
 It'll grow back fast, and you'll have a great new start!